Skip to main content

 In this episode, the Grid’s Future Might Lie with 'Outsiders.'

-In last week's episode of On the Fly, I posed a thought experiment:
+In a previous episode of On the Fly, I posed a thought experiment:

 If the grid went down forever, what part of my work would still matter?